BIO: Long Form

 Many years, poems, stories, and addresses later, Guy now lives in Essex County, NJ, with his beautiful wife and their two amazing kids.
 Along the way, he won some poetry slams, founded a reading series, co-authored a book of poetry, and still writes when the mood hits him and he has the time.

-He prefers India Pale Ales, good Bourbon, and New Orleans, and hasn’t completely let go of his plans for world domination.
-Until then, he runs a lot, and watches a lot of soccer, and spends too much time on Twitter.
+He prefers good Bourbon, Porters, Sours, and New Orleans—and hasn’t completely let go of his plans for world domination.
+Until then, he runs a lot, watches a lot of soccer, and spends too much time on Twitter.